ennui2342/ennui2342.github.io/index.md

 -->
 </ul>

-I also run a couple of Meetup groups in Cambridge - the <a href="http://www.meetup.com/Cambridge-sketch-group/members/9058511/">Cambridge Sketch Group</a> and
+I also run a couple of Meetup groups in Cambridge - the <a href="http://www.meetup.com/Cambridge-sketch-group/members/9058511/">Cambridge Sketch Group</a>,
-<a href="http://www.meetup.com/Kings-College-Life-Drawing/">Kings College Life Drawing</a>.
+<a href="http://www.meetup.com/Kings-College-Life-Drawing/">Kings College Life Drawing</a>, and <a href="http://www.meetup.com/Cambridge-Internet-of-Things/">Cambridge Internet of Things</a>.